ThatLinuxGuyYouKnow/ThatLinuxGuyYouKnow/README.md

 ![Profile Image](me.jpg)

 A 2nd year student at the University of Lagos.
-Passionate about open source, climate change, and environmental conservation.
+Passionate about open source, climate change activism, and environmental conservation.

 ## Tech Stack
 <p>